HISTORY OF THE VICKERS THEATRE, THREE OAKS, MI

 1939

-Lee’s Theatre moved to its present site at 6 N. Elm St. in 1939.
-The first movie to be shown at the new location was AT THE CIRCUS starring the Marx Brothers.
-The building was originally built sometime before 1880 as a livery and feed store, known as Fishers.
-For over 50 years, different generations of the Lee family operated the Lee Theatre.
+In 1939, Lee’s Theatre moved to its current location at 6 N. Elm Street.
+The first film screened in the new space was At the Circus, starring the Marx Brothers.
+The building itself dates back to before 1880, when it served as a livery and feed store known as Fisher’s.
+For more than 50 years, successive generations of the Lee family continued to operate the theatre.

 1970–1990

 During this period, the theatre changed hands several times.
-It finally closed in 1990 and lay vacant until 1994.
+It ultimately closed in 1990 and remained vacant for four years.

 1994

-Judy & Joe Scully purchased the Vickers Theatre in June 2010.
+Judy and Joe Scully purchased the Vickers Theatre in June 2010.